krist7599555/opengl-realtimecg-hw1/README.md

 # Realtime CG HW1

-> this repo project structure is not the same from thecher's sekeleton because MacOs not support CodeBlock. so I deside to make a Makefile myself.
+> this repo project structure is not the same from thecher's sekeleton because MacOs not support `CodeBlock`. but source code `main.cpp` is same. so I deside to make a `Makefile` myself.

 ## Screen shot